 Readmission requests received after the deadline will not be considered.
 Students must resubmit the application by the next deadline.

 - Each student returning from suspension must earn at least a 2.00 GPA for each semester.
 If the 2.0 semester GPA is not met, the returning student will be suspended again.
 Students returning from suspension should acquaint themselves with the options available under the Adjusted Resident Credit (ARC) policy and should note that use of the ARC policy requires a separation from Old Dominion University for at least one calendar year.

-- All students readmitted after serving a suspension must attend a workshop conducted by the Office of Continuance prior to the start of classes to complete the readmission process.
-Students who fail to attend a workshop will be dropped from all classes if they are registered and their readmission will be revoked for the semester.
+- All students readmitted after serving a suspension must complete an online workshop conducted by the Office of Continuance prior to the start of classes to complete the readmission process.
+Students who register for the workshop but fail to complete it by the add/drop period and students who fail to register for the workshop will be dropped from all classes by the Office of Continuance and their readmission will be revoked for the semester.
 Students in this situation will be eligible to reapply for the next semester, but must begin the readmission process again.

 - Students who are suspended while under non-degree admission status, and who reapply and are readmitted, should be aware that they are readmitted to the non-degree status.
 Non-degree students are not eligible for financial aid.

 - Students readmitted to the University from suspension or due to a successful suspension appeal do not automatically qualify for financial aid.
 Please refer to the Financial Aid section of the catalog for the Financial Aid Continuance policy.
 All students who are suspended should contact their financial aid counseling team immediately to discuss their options.

 Credits earned at another accredited institution at a grade level of C (2.00) or better while an undergraduate student was under suspension from Old Dominion University will be accepted upon receipt of official transcripts following readmission.